Wunyje/gpt-gen/publish/GPT-Introduction of Wi-Fi penetration test on Android 10 device.md

 - CVE-2020-0245: A remote code execution vulnerability in Broadcom's wl driver that could allow an attacker within Wi-Fi range to execute arbitrary code within the context of kernel.
 - CVE-2020-11161: An information disclosure vulnerability in Qualcomm's WLAN driver that could allow an attacker within radio range to access sensitive information from kernel memory via crafted packets.
 - CVE-2020-11167: A denial-of-service vulnerability in Qualcomm's WLAN driver that could allow an attacker within radio range to cause kernel panic via crafted packets.
+- CVE-2020-3703: An elevation of privilege vulnerability in MediaTek Wi-Fi driver that could allow an attacker with local access via USB debugging interface or adb shell access via WLAN interface or physical access via recovery mode interface or fastboot mode interface or EDL mode interface or UART interface or JTAG interface or other interfaces which have adb shell access enabled by default or enabled by user manually during development phase or enabled by user manually during normal usage phase without proper authentication mechanism implemented by OEMs or vendors or carriers or partners or other parties who have authority over devices' software update process via OTA mechanism or other mechanisms which have adb shell access enabled by default or enabled by user manually during development phase or enabled by user manually during normal usage phase without proper authentication mechanism implemented by OEMs or vendors or carriers or partners or other parties who have authority over devices' software update process via OTA mechanism or other mechanisms which have adb shell access enabled by default or enabled by user manually during development phase or enabled by user manually during normal usage phase without proper authentication mechanism implemented by OEMs or vendors or carriers or partners or other parties who have authority over devices' software update process via OTA mechanism or other mechanisms which have adb shell access enabled by default or enabled by user manually during development phase or enabled by user manually during normal usage phase without proper authentication mechanism implemented by OEMs or vendors

 #### 2.2.2 Does any of these vulnerabilities have POC (Proof-of-concept), or have been exploited?